+Starting us off in our list of the best drill press under $500 is one of Skil’s best selling drills.
 As the most pocketbook friendly of our best drill press options, the Skil drill press costs a mere $120.
 As a 10 inch bench top model, this drill may be perfect for the beginning craftsmen.
 With a slightly limited five speeds between 570 and 3050 rpm, this drill press is perfect for medium to light home usage.
 Any run out is undetectable, and the lasers are reviewed as high quality in assisting with the drilling.
 A bit on the lighter side, opposed to other drill press brands, the Skil drill press still is reportedly sturdy enough to not shift at all despite the vibrations.
 This tool lives up the cliche, providing more bang for the buck than expected.
 The handle locks in to a certain depth for projects that require a repeated depth of drilling, and the table has a tilt feature that may come in handy when you want the vise to turn sideways.

 The manual change required to adjust the speed setting may repel some more serious customers, as the tension belts must be moved around by hand.
 The laser powered batteries also draw negative customer reviews, as the drill itself is more conveniently equipped with an electrical cord.
 However, the safety key feature resembles those of more expensive brands, ensuring that the drill press does not start without warning.
 For the average craftsman, the Skil 3320 may perfectly suit your needs.
 This is what we found to be the best drill press under 500 dollars.
 It is also rated as the best seller on Amazon.